Customers shot 2 McDonald's employees after being told to leave due to coronavirus restrictions

-Two customers shot two McDonald's employees in Oklahoma City Wednesday after they were told to leave the store's dining area, police say.
+Two McDonald's employees in Oklahoma City were shot Wednesday after they told two customers to leave the store's dining area, police said.

-The suspects got angry and took out a gun when they were asked to leave due to coronavirus restrictions that were in place, Oklahoma City Police Lt.
+The suspects got angry and took out a gun when they were asked to leave due to coronavirus restrictions, Oklahoma City Police Lt.
 Michelle Henderson told CNN.

-Two workers were shot and a third was injured, Henderson said, during 'the melee that ensued.'
+Two workers were shot and a third was injured after a scuffle broke out, Henderson said.
 Police told CNN affiliate KOCO that one of the victims was shot in the leg while the other was shot in the shoulder.
-Both injuries are considered non life-threatening, the affiliate reported.
+Neither injury is considered life-threatening, the affiliate reported.

-Police at the scene also said a female employee sustained lacerations to her head, KOCO reported.
+Police at the scene also said a female employee received cuts to her head, KOCO reported.

-The incident is one of a multitude of protests from residents across the country responding to restrictions in place to combat the virus.
+The incident is one of a number reported across the country that authorities said were related to restrictions put in place to combat the spread of the virus.
 In Michigan, a Family Dollar store security guard was shot after telling a customer to wear a face mask -- a mandate in place by the state for all retail stores.

 Also in Michigan, a man wiped his nose on a Dollar Tree worker's shirt after the employee told him he needed to wear a mask.